516 Main Street,

 Originally opening about 1910, the Majestic Theatre was primarily a vaudeville house.
 After the demise of vaudeville, it was used primarily as a movie house.

 In 1936, the theatre was completely remodeled and renamed the Wisconsin Theatre.
 With this change came a significant number of improvements.
 Trane air-conditioning, Perfect Posture air cushioned chairs, and the latest in Western Electric sound systems.
 For the ladies, “an exquisite powder puff room”.
 A local newspaper article on the 1936 remodeling mentions a 58 foot high neon sign on the building, and a lobby trimmed in carrara glass with colored terrazzo marble floor of a modernistic design.
 The main lounge, powder room, and offices were accessible by two circular staircases located at either end of the main foyer which extended the entire width of the building.
 The architect for the 1936 remodeling was Perry E. Crosier of Minneapolis.
-The theatre was owned by the La Crosse Theatres company.
+The theatre was owned by the La Crosse Theatres company and reopened on September 19, 1936 with Fredric March in “Anthony Adverse”.

 Just prior to World War II, the house appears to have been showing quite a number of westerns.